srcspider/_unit.js/README.md

 `_unit.js` is a short and sweet module definition utility.
-It allows you to define modules in your code so you can combine all your files in any order and not have to worry about it working.
+It allows you to define modules in your code so you can combine all your files and not have to worry about it loading your code in the wrong order.

  - you don't need node
  - you don't need any sophisticated server backend things